Rich Strickland, Certification & Licensing Supervisor - Training points, certification cards and certification tests 615-837-5310

 Sabrina Shaw, Inspector 615-837-5148

-A new certification cycle has begun as of January 1, 2015 and extends through December 31, 2017.
-Each certification year now ends on December 31st of each year.
+A new certification cycle has begun as of January 1, 2018 and extends through June 30, 2020.
+Each certification year now ends on June 30th of each year.
 You must earn the required number of CEU points in more than one certification year No more than 50% of the total required number of points can be "In-House" which includes training by one's own company or anything done online.
 No more than 75% of the total points requirement can be earned at any one meeting.
+Beginning July 2020 the certification period will run July 1 - June 30.

 http://psep.utk.edu find: Training Dates, Study Materials, Study Material Order Forms, TDA Forms & Fact Sheets, Upcoming Meetings and more for certification and licensing.PESTICIDE SAFETY AND EDUCATION PROGRAM found at